pungkula1337anka/Voice-Stuff/PythonMediaController.md

 Create a folder called `custom_sentences` inside your /config dir.<br>
 Inside that folder, once again create a folder named with your language code. `sv` for swedish, `en` for english.<br>
 In that folder you create a file and name it `MediaController.yaml`<br>
-I will use `IntentName.yaml` as an example here, fill this yaml file with the code from below, edit for your language. <br>

 - **3: Shell command** <br>